 Once we exited the Visitors Center, we headed outdoors to explore the other gardens on our way to find the Children’s Garden, which was our true aim of visiting the botanical garden.

 We got completely lost and wandered into the Porcelain and Decorative Arts Museum for directions.
 This misdirection turned out to be the best mistake.
-We were warmly greeted as soon as we walked in and the nice employee started telling us the history of the building (it’s very new, only having opened in 2021) and the art we were looking at.
+We were warmly greeted as soon as we walked in and the nice employee started telling us the history of the building and the art we were looking at.
 I didn’t have the heart to ask about the Children’s Garden because she wanted us to know all the things so we listened and learned and it was fascinating!

 There are two floors in this museum – the lower one has porcelain animals that make noises if you press the buttons plus some carved flowers and birds (bathrooms are also downstairs).
 Upstairs is a massive collection of porcelain plates and vases and plant and flower art.
 The people who work there are a wealth of knowledge and are happy to answer any questions – including where the Children’s Garden is located!
 I only asked after we had spent a half-hour looking at all the interesting collections there.

 After an unexpected lesson in porcelain china and where I got a map to the gardens, it was onto the Alice H. Richards Children’s Garden, which we finally did find (it was very close to the Visitors Center, next to the statues of kids wouldn’t you know it).
 There are two-and-a-half acres for kids to explore here and everywhere we turned, it was like discovering another world.
 They have misting mushrooms, a small sandpit, spinning chairs, and a rope bridge that connects to a slide which allows kids to then either choose a little cave to explore or to see what it looks like under the roots of plants.
 So cool.